This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicine can make you dizzy or sleepy.
 Prevent falls by calling a caregiver when you want to get out of bed or if you need help.

-- Monitoring: Caregivers may check for pulses on your arms or wrists.
-This helps caregivers learn if you have problems with blood flow after your surgery.
+- Monitoring: Healthcare providers may check for pulses on your arms or wrists.
+This helps healthcare providers learn if you have problems with blood flow after your surgery.
 You may also have any of the following:

 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.